 Meet the Practice Academy Team

-I am the team manager at Birmingham Childrens Trust Practice Academy.
-I have over twelve years’ experience as a social worker and am also a NAAS Accredited Practice Supervisor.
+I am the Head of Service at Birmingham Childrens Trust Learning Academy.
+I have over fifteen years’ experience as a social worker and am also a NAAS Accredited Practice Supervisor.
 I have worked within a number of different social work settings and services, from front line safeguarding teams, to MASH and also specialising in Domestic Abuse Responses.

 Later in my career I moved into the Learning and Development of social workers and children’s services staff with my working roles focusing more on Practice Improvement.